 Speedo Switchblade Fins tend to fit most people with wide feet; all you need to do is size up.
 These fins will give you enough flexibility to stretch out your ankles and will help you strengthen your kicking.

 Atphfety Smart Show Blade Swim Fins for Training Swimming and Snorkeling are made of TPR, making them soft, flexible, lightweight, and durable.
-These fins have a short blade that helps you in leg strengthening, improving kick mechanics and efficiency.
+These fins have a short blade that helps you strengthen your legs, improving kick mechanics and efficiency.

 After looking at multiple online stores and customer reviews, I found that these swim fins seem to work for people with wide feet.
 These swim fins are available in different sizes from XXS to XL.
 But if you do not know your size, I suggest you measure your foot length before buying.